notmuch/notmuch/doc/man7/notmuch-sexp-queries.rst

     Match all messages.

 *term*

-    Match all messages containing *term*, possibly after stemming or phase splitting.
+    Match all messages containing *term*, possibly after stemming or phrase splitting.
 For discussion of stemming in notmuch see :any:`notmuch-search-terms(7)`.
-Stemming only applies
+Stemming only applies to unquoted
-    to unquoted terms (basic values) in s-expression queries.
+    terms (basic values) in s-expression queries.
+For information on phrase splitting see :any:`fields`.

 ``(`` *field* |q1| |q2| ... |qn| ``)``
     Restrict the queries |q1| to |qn| to *field*, and combine with *and*